tendermint/tendermint/UPGRADING.md

 This guide provides steps to be followed when you upgrade your applications to a newer version of Tendermint Core.

 ## v0.32.0

+This release is compatible with previous blockchains, however the new ABCI Events mechanism may create some complexity for nodes wishing to continue operation with v0.32 from a previous version.

+### ABCI Changes

+ABCI apps will need to be upgraded to adapt what were previously `Tags` to what are now `Events`, essentially a list of Tags.
+However, each Event also includes a Type, which is included as part of the query.

+TODO: finalize with Bez

+### Go Applications

+The ABCI Application interface changed slightly so the CheckTx and DeliverTx methods now take Request structs.
+The contents of these structs are just the raw tx bytes, which were previously passed in as the argument.

 ### Config Changes